 Angular is a robust and feature-rich JavaScript framework that is widely used to develop modern web applications.
 In case you have never dealt with it before, it would be at least informative to read our Angular Introduction blogpost to get acquainted with the framework and understand its benefits.

 As any constantly expanding technology, Angular runs more effectively with the latest updates and changes which are regularly released to ensure that your applications remain secure, performant, optimised and future proofed.
-The latest Angular 17 version released in Nov 2023 brings a lot of excitement to the web development community, as it promises to push the boundaries of what's possible in modern web applications.
+The latest Angular 21 version released in Nov 2025 brings a lot of value to the web development community, as it promises to push the boundaries of what's possible in modern web applications.

 In this blog post we'll explore some strategies for keeping up with Angular updates.
 Using this information you may balance proper application performance and dev team workload planning.